 Our analysis shows that the non-monotony of empirical abundance time series induces a strong dependency of estimated abundance trends to the baseline year, as well as a strong uncertainty in abundance trends from short time series.
 Our findings therefore bring statistical support to the fact that most of the available data regarding arthropods, which are biased towards recent and short time series, are not appropriate to extrapolate long-term population trends, as suggested recently in discussions over vertebrates and arthropods population trends (Daskalova et al. 2021; Loreau et al. 2022; Mehrabi & Naidoo 2022).

 We show that baseline year is statistically linked to abundance trends, and we highlight that average linear abundance trends, if they make any sense, should be interpreted in the light of the temporal window covered by the analyzed time series.
 By statistically assessing the effect of shifting baseline, we provide a general picture of how abundance trends change as function of baseline year, which may help to reposition the findings of past and future studies in a broader context, and hopefully to make between-studies comparison easier.
-Importantly, once we controlled average temporal trends of studies by the various sources of heterogeneity we did not find any statistical difference among source datasets, suggesting that the contradiction among recent results regarding arthropod decline comes from methodological issues related to time coverage as well as taxonomical and geographical bias.
+Importantly, once we controlled average temporal trends of studies by the various sources of heterogeneity we did not find any statistical difference among source datasets, suggesting that the contradiction among recent results regarding arthropod decline comes from methodological issues related to temporal coverage as well as taxonomical and geographical bias.

 The importance to define temporal baseline and use common spatial yardsticks when evaluating temporal change was previously emphasized in the wider context of biodiversity decline (Lotze & Worm 2009; Mihoub et al. 2017; Cardinale et al. 2018; Stouffer et al. 2021), but here we bring further statistical support to this caveat.
 Indeed, although the importance of comparing results with common baselines is well known, the baseline effect is rarely explicitly accounted for in quantitative analysis (but see Macgregor et al. (2019) for an example), in contrast to other sources of heterogeneity in abundance trends (e.g. space and taxonomy).
 Although van Klink et al. (2020) tested the effect of the starting year by truncating their time series (see Fig. 3 of van Klink et al. 2020), they did not formally test for a baseline effect: discarding data earlier than a given baseline threshold, from 1960 to 2005, did not result in constraining the baseline years to be equal across all time series.
-Since their dataset was mainly composed of time series with a baseline year posterior to 1990, their approach did not affect the overall distribution of baseline years much, except for recent (post-1990) thresholds.
+Since their dataset was mainly composed of time series with a baseline year after 1990, discarding data before a giving baseline threshold did not affect the overall distribution of baseline years much, except for recent thresholds (post-1990).